albeip-rust-learning/guessing_game/README.md

 the operation failed.

 The purpose of these `Result` types is to encode error-handling information.
 Values of the `Result` type, like values of any type, have methods defined on them.

+An instance of `io::Result` has an `expect` **method** that you can call.

+If this instance of `io::Result` is an `Err` value, `expect` will cause the program to crash and display the message that you passed as an argument to `expect`.

+If the `read_line` method returns an `Err`, it would likely be the result of an error coming from the underlying operating system.
+If this instance of `io::Result` is an `Ok` value, `expect` will take the return value that `Ok` is holding and return just that value to you so you can use it.
+In this case, that value is the number of bytes in what the user entered into standard input.

+If you don't call `expect`, the program will compile, but you'll get a warning.